previous next up top

 Safe and generic printf/scanf with C-like format string

-We implement printf that takes a C-like format string and the variable number of other arguments.
-Unlike C of Haskell's printf , ours is total: if the types or the number of the other arguments, the values to format, do not match the format string, a type error is reported at compile time.
+We implement printf that takes a C-like format string and the variable number of the subsequent arguments.
+Unlike C of Haskell's printf , ours is total: if the types or the number of the subsequent arguments, the values to format, do not match the format string, a type error is reported at compile time.
 To the familiar format descriptors %s and %d we add %a to format any showable value.
 The latter is like the format descriptor ~a of Common Lisp.
 Likewise, we build scanf that takes a C-like format string and the consumer function with the variable number of arguments.
 The types and the number of the arguments must match the format string; a type error is reported otherwise.

 Our approach is a variation of the safe printf and scanf described elsewhere on this page.
 We use Template Haskell to translate the format string to a phrase in the DSL of format descriptors.
 We use the final approach to embed that DSL into Haskell.